-\paragraph{Prompt Learning.}
+\subsection{Prompt Learning}

-Prompt-based learning aims to add natural language prompts to guide the models to solve downstream tasks.
-A series of works focus on tunable discrete prompt-tuning~\cite{Gao2021Making, Raffel2020Exploring} and continuous prompt-tuning~\cite{Xiao2021GPT, Gu2021PPT, DBLP:conf/wsdm/Xu0QLXHH23, DBLP:conf/emnlp/0001WQH021}.
-In contrast, GPT-3~\cite{Brown2020Language} enables In-Context Learning (ICL) with a text prompt in zero-shot scenarios that bypasses the parameter update~\cite{Dong2023A}.
-To explore what facets affect ICL, previous works focus on input-output mapping~\cite{Min2022Rethinking, Kim2022Ground}, meta-learning~\cite{Chen2022Meta, Min2022MetaICL}, prompt engineering~\cite{Liu2022What, Liu2021Pre}, prediction calibrating~\cite{Zhao2021Calibrate, Hu2022Knowledgeable}, etc. Recently, Chain-of-Thought (CoT) is presented to leverage reasoning and interpretable information to guide LLMs to generate reliable responses~\cite{Si2022Prompting, Zhang2022Automatic, Wei2022Chain}.
-Different from them, we fully exploit \emph{factual knowledge} to further improve ICL in pre-training, prompting, and prediction phases.
+Prompt-based learning aims to add natural language prompts to guide PLMs to solve downstream tasks.
+A series of works focus on tunable discrete prompt tuning~\cite{Gao2021Making, Raffel2020Exploring} and continuous prompt tuning~\cite{Xiao2021GPT, Gu2021PPT, DBLP:conf/wsdm/Xu0QLXHH23}.
+For LLMs, GPT-3~\cite{Brown2020Language} enables In-Context Learning (ICL) with a text-based prompt in zero-shot scenarios, bypassing parameter updates~\cite{Dong2023A}.
+To explore the factors affecting ICL, previous works have focused on input-output mapping~\cite{Min2022Rethinking, Kim2022Ground}, meta-learning~\cite{Chen2022Meta, Min2022MetaICL}, prompt engineering~\cite{Liu2022What, Liu2021Pre}, and prediction calibration~\cite{Zhao2021Calibrate, Hu2022Knowledgeable}, among others.
+Recently, the Chain-of-Thought (CoT) approach has been presented to leverage reasoning and interpretable information to guide LLMs in generating reliable responses~\cite{Si2022Prompting, Zhang2022Automatic, Wei2022Chain,DBLP:conf/emnlp/Yan0ZHHZ23}.
+Different from these approaches, we exploit \emph{factual knowledge} to further improve ICL in pre-training, prompting, and prediction phases.